The Kidney Clinic

 Symptoms

-Causes of Postrenal Acute Kidney Injury:
+Causes of Acute Kidney Injury (AKI)

 • Prostate cancer